Antoninj/biometrics-project/README.md

 ## Preprocessing

 A few preprocessing steps will be applied to the fingerprint images using the [skimage](http://scikit-image.org) image processing library.
-More precisely 4 main preprocessing techniques will be applied in order to enhance the quality of the images :
+More precisely, 4 main preprocessing techniques will be applied in order to enhance the quality of the images :

 - Intensity scaling + Contrast Limited Adaptive Histogram Equalization
 - Gauss smoothing